einarolafs/Public-Encryption-Keys/README.md

 # Public encryption keys

-These are the public keys to use to encrypt files to be shared with Einar Ólafsson (einsiol@gmail.com)
+These are the public keys to use to encrypt files, verify or secure connections with Einar Ólafsson (einsiol@gmail.com)

 ### GPG public key